 Work with a Reputable Remote Interpretation Provider

-Imagine going through all the efforts to set up a multilingual virtual event only for it to suffer from poor translation!
+Imagine going through all the efforts to set up a multilingual virtual event only to suffer from poor translation!
 When it comes to live interpretation, quality is key.
-So it is important to work with a reputable remote interpretation provider.
+So it is crucial to work with a reputable remote interpretation provider.

 Tip: Clarify everything from data security to pricing before you commit to working with a language service provider.

-You can use Translate by Human’s live Zoom Interpretation service that offers live interpretations in over 180+ languages, ISO 17100:2015, and GDPR Complaint.
+You can use Translate by Human’s live Zoom Interpretation services that offer live interpretations in over 180+ languages, ISO 17100:2015, and GDPR Complaint.
 Our security protocols ensure that your data is handled with utmost vigilance.
 We have a team of experienced interpreters who can provide quality interpretations for all your live events.

 Take Care of the Visual Elements too

 If your live event has visual elements such as PowerPoint presentations or videos, make sure they are properly captioned in not just English but all the languages interpretation is being done into.
 This way, everyone can follow along, regardless of if they are using live interpretation.